nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032546/README.md

       - still trying to figure out this shortcut since it's not perfect
 - run with `z menu` - interactive menu loop with fzf prompt for speed
 - [20221007055535](/zet/20221007055535/README.md) full list of zetcmd actions

+- TODO: dependencies?
+  - fzf
+  - bat (the real one, not the kali package)
+  - lots of stuff - needs a docker

 - help text
 ```
 ./zc -h